AI-and-Blockchain/S23_Algo_Crypt/README.md

 ## Enemy Generation

 A text based stat block and character background is generated from GPT3 based on a parmaterized prompt.
 The stat block is passed into DALE in order to generate a visual representation.
 The stat block and images are then combined to make the enemy card.
 Initially, these cards will be text-only.
-However, in the future
+However, in the future, cards will be fully-featured and include images similar to the enemy cards.

 ![enemy_generation](documentation/diagrams/Enemy_Browser.png)